John Sherrington: Ordained ministry

 Sherrington attended seminary at All Hallows College, Dublin.
 He was ordained a priest for the diocese of Nottingham on 13 June 1987.
 He served as Parochial Vicar at St Anne's Church in Radcliffe on Trent from 1987 to 1988.
 He earned a Licentiate in Sacred Theology (STL) degree in moral theology from the Pontifical Gregorian University in Rome (1988–1990).

 After completing his STL, he returned to his seminary, All Hallows College, where he was a lecturer in moral theology (1990–1998).
 He then lectured in moral theology and served as director of studies at the inter-diocesan seminary in St John's Seminary, Wonersh (1998–2004).
-He returned to parish ministry and was Parish Priest of Our Lady of Lourdes, Mickleover, Derbyshire (2004–2009), while also serving as the episcopal vicar for Derbyshire. and then Parish Priest of the Church of the Good Shepherd, Arnold, Nottingham (2009-2011).
+He returned to parish ministry and was Parish Priest of Our Lady of Lourdes, Mickleover, Derbyshire (2004–2009), while also serving as the episcopal vicar for Derbyshire, and then Parish Priest of the Church of the Good Shepherd, Arnold, Nottingham (2009-2011).
 At the same time he held the office of President of the Diocesan Commission for Marriage and Family Life and he has been a Consultor of the Catholic Bishops' Conference of England and Wales on issues of morality.

 Episcopal ministry

 On 30 June 2011, Sherrington was appointed an auxiliary bishop of Westminster and titular bishop of Hilta by Pope Benedict XVI.
 He received his episcopal consecration on the following 14 September from Archbishop Vincent Nichols, with Cardinal Cormac Murphy-O’Connor and Bishop Malcolm McMahon acting as co-consecrators.
-From 2011 to 2016, he had oversight of the deaneries of Hertfordshire, and since then has had oversight of the deaneries of North London.
+From 2011 to 2016, he had oversight of the deaneries of Hertfordshire, and then had oversight of the deaneries of North London.

-On 5 April 2025, Pope Francis appointed him as the next Metropolitan Archbishop of Liverpool.
+On 5 April 2025, Pope Francis appointed him as the Metropolitan Archbishop of Liverpool.
 He was installed as the 10th Archbishop of Liverpool on 27 May 2025.